Access logs

 How flows move from a testable draft to a published version that handles live conversations.

-Outbound SIP trunks used for transfers — carrier routing, authentication, caller ID, and base-number linking.
+Platform-wide outbound SIP trunks and egress pools — carrier routing, pool strategies, authentication, caller ID, and base-number linking.

 Where a session starts — phone (PSTN), web voice (WebRTC), and web chat.
 Conceptual reference; endpoints are created and edited inside the Flow Designer.